Eran-Holzman/Eran-Holzman/README.md

 ## 💻  Data-Driven Problem Solver

-I'm a data-driven person passionate about unlocking the power of information.
-Using SQL, Python, and Tableau, I delve into data, uncovering insights and crafting compelling visualizations to inform impactful solutions.
-I'm driven by the challenge of problem-solving and enjoy transforming raw data into actionable strategies.
+I'm passionate about unlocking the power of information and transforming data into actionable insights.
+Continuous learner, I love learning new technologies, and deepening my knowledge of technologies I already know.
+Using my skills in SQL, Python, and Tableau, I enjoy delving into complex problems and creating impactful solutions. 🚀

 My Toolbox 🧰 :
 <br><br>